savonarola/emqx/apps/emqx_durable_timer/README.md

 This application implements functionality similar to `timer:apply_after`, but timers survive restart of the node that started them.

-An event that has been scheduled will be eventually executed, unless canceled.
+An timer that has been successfully created will be eventually executed, unless canceled.

 # Features

 - Timers have millisecond precision.

 - Upgrade safety.
-  Events are handled by the nodes that have the capacity to do so.
+  Events are handled by the nodes that know how to do so.

 - "Dead Hand" activation: timers can be set up to fire after sudden stop of the node that created them.